hardwario/website/content/projects/catch-the-mist.en.md

    **Our tip:** You don't know how to download firmware or what it even is?
 [You can find out here]({{< ref "/academy/how-to-flash-firmware.en.md" >}}).
 3. [Pair the Core Module with the USB Dongle]({{< ref "/academy/how-to-pair-kit.en.md" >}}).
 Right after pairing it, you will notice that your Core Module has changed Alias to **x-axis-detector**.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566154098/projects/catch-the-mist/image8.png" alt = "BigClown Playground - devices" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566154098/projects/catch-the-mist/image8.png" alt = "HARDWARIO Playground - devices" >}}

 ## Get it started in the Node-RED